Fan Asks Odell Beckham Jr. if He’d Give Up His Super Bowl Ring to Win One With the Giants, His Response Goes Viral

 Simply put, those were the years he truly set the NFL ablaze.
 And every time he reflects, his voice still carries a deep sense of nostalgia.
 This sentiment became evident at the recently held Fanatics Fest, where Odell fielded a fan’s question that instantly broke the internet: would he trade his Super Bowl ring to win with the Giants instead?

 No qualifiers, no hedging — just a raw acknowledgment that his heart still belongs to New York.
-With a few simple words, OBJ conveyed a universal truth about his career: while a Lombardi Trophy may shine brighter in the moment, his true legacy was built during those seasons, tearing it up on the Meadowlands gridiron.
+With a few simple words, OBJ conveyed a universal truth about his career: while a Lombardi Trophy may shine brighter in the moment, his true legacy was built during those formative years, tearing it up on the Meadowlands gridiron.

 Heartbreaking: Odell Beckham Jr. says that he would give up his Rams Super Bowl Ring if it meant he could go back and win a Super Bowl in New York.